 Your insurance company’s primary goal may be to give you the smallest settlement possible for your claim.
 While most abide by the law, some providers will act in bad faith in an attempt to keep their employer profitable.
 It’s advised you consult with an insurance attorney if you believe your homeowner’s claim has been handled in bad faith.

 Was your homeowner’s claim unjustly denied?
 Do you believe your insurance company violated your rights?
 LeMaster & Ahmed PLLC is a strong advocate for Texas policyholders.
 With more than three decades of combined experience handling insurance coverage litigation, Ms. Ahmed and Ms. LeMaster are well aware of the tactics used by insurance companies.
 They will use this experience to your advantage and ensure your insurance company is held accountable.
+Find a reputable homeowner’s insurance claim attorney, by calling the legal team at LeMaster & Ahmed PLLC.

 - What is Bad Faith?